Niche Blog Ideas – 3 Steps to Finding a Blog Niche

 If you focus your effort more on helping people and less about being super original or crazy, it will show.
 People can see your intentions and don’t mind being sold to if it’s done in the right way!

-So now that you know what not to do, let’s move on to actually finding your blogging niche:
+So now that you know what not to do when starting a blog, let’s move on to actually finding some niche blog ideas:

 3 Simple Steps to Finding an Amazing Niche for Your Blog